Quick overview

 - the construction or renovation of a residential property,

-- repaying a loan used for your own home.
+- repaying a loan used to buy your own home.

 If you use the whole amount, the income is fully exempt.
 If only part of it, only the corresponding part of the income is exempt.